Ebn-Sultan/TEST/README.md

 ## Introduction

 Welcome to Electro, our sleek and powerful ASP.NET Core MVC e-commerce project!
-Crafted during our 9-month ITI Assiut Branch internship, this project represents a fusion of innovation and dedication.
+Crafted during our DEPI internship, this project represents a fusion of innovation and dedication.

 ## Project Overview